aminrajbanshi/Keyword-Scraping-AcademicJournal/README.md

 # Keyword-Scraping-AcademicJournal
-This Keyword Scraping program specifically used for Academic Journals was developed during a group project at university.
+This Keyword Scraping program specifically used for Academic Journals was developed during a group project at University.
 Wouldn't have been possible without the help of my group members, so a thank you for their contributions too.
 #### The Idea
 The idea behind this scraping program is based on keywords.